faenrandir/a_careful_examination/content/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 Other remaining questions include:

-* Should {{ link(text="institutions apologize", path="/the-church-does-not-apologize/") }} for times they were not fully transparent?
+* Should [institutions apologize](/the-church-does-not-apologize/) for times they were not fully transparent?
 Should the Church?
 * If these are the instances we are aware of today, how many instances have still not been brought to light?
 If needed, can the Church "fully repent" (or make amends) as an institution without a full accounting?
 * Can we say that the Church is fully transparent today?
 How would we know if that were the case?
 * Are the cultural forces that hindered transparency in the past still active in the Church today?